Healthcare in Hungary

 General practitioner

 If your symptoms persist despite home treatment, you should visit your general practitioner (GP).
-GPs provide treatment, prescribe medicine or refer you to a specialist, but have limited working hours, and you can only visit the one assigned to you based on your address or the one provided by BME.
+GPs provide treatment, prescribe medicine or refer you to a specialist, but have limited working hours, and you can only visit the one assigned to you based on your address.

 Specialists deal with specific aspects of your health, and in most cases, you will first need to visit your GP for a referral.